alexiscait142/remesh_backend/README.md

 ```
 And of course, if you want to PUT/PATCH or DELETE, you will need the object's id in the url (e.g. /messages/2).

+You *will not* have to include the dates for any of the objects as they are automatically filled in with the current date/time.

 Then you can fork and clone the frontend repo here: https://github.com/alexiscait142/remesh_frontend